-- 18. Dining services will be a significant focus of the business operating under the Licence as demonstrated by the following: - a.
-Plans of the Premises filed in support of the Application depict a sizable commercial kitchen which will be fully equipped and suitable to meet the significant anticipated demand for dining services. - b.
-Lunch and evening meals will be available on all days of trade. - c.
-A substantial seating at tables will be provided throughout the Venue allowing patrons to dine in all parts of the Premises in a variety of semi-formal and casual formats (see below). - 19.
+- 17. Dining services will be a significant focus of the business operating under the Licence as demonstrated by the following: - a.
+Plans of the Premises filed in support of the Application depict a sizable commercial kitchen which will be fully equipped, suitable to meet the significant anticipated demand for dining services. - b.
+Lunch and evening meals will be available on all days of trade and food will be available to order until 60 minutes prior to closing; and - c.
+Substantial seating at tables will be provided allowing patrons to dine in all parts of the Premises in a variety of semi-formal and casual formats (see below). - 18.
 Dining menus will feature the best of Western Australian fresh seafood, beef and other local produce, providing patrons of the Venue with food that is accessible, value driven and high quality.
-Menus will be regularly refreshed and updated, featuring dishes based on fresh, seasonal produce, sourced locally wherever possible.

-- 20. As part of its commitment to RSA principles, the Applicant intends to make a reasonable range of food available to patrons from opening until 60 minutes prior to closing.
-To demonstrate its bona fides in this regard the Applicant would consent to a condition being attached to the licence in the terms referred to in the Applicant's Proposed Restrictive Licence Conditions should the Director see fit to doing so (see below). - 21.
+Menus will be regularly refreshed and updated, featuring dishes based on fresh, seasonal produce, sourced locally wherever possible. - 19.
+As part of its commitment to RSA principles, the Applicant intends to make a reasonable range of food available to patrons from opening until 60 minutes prior to closing.
+To demonstrate its bona fides in this regard the Applicant would consent to a condition being attached to the licence in the terms referred to in the Applicant's Proposed Restrictive Licence Conditions should the Director see fit to doing so (see below). - 20.
 Annexed and marked A1 is a copy of an indicative dining menu for the Venue.